There’s ONE THING you can do that will help this election more than anything else, and it’s this:

 on Election Day.
 In every election, big or small.

-That means every single vote truly does count.
-And while it’s exciting to vote for president, don’t forget about the down-ballot races like state rep, school board, Oakland County sheriff, and the judicial races.
-Quite often, the results have far more of an impact on our day-to-day lives than what happens in Washington, D.C. every four years.
-You or a loved one could be standing in front of that prosecutor one day.
+All this just goes to show the vote that makes all the difference could be yours.
+And while it’s always exciting to vote for president, quite often the down-ballot races — like state rep, school board, Oakland County sheriff, and the judicial races — have far more of an impact on our day-to-day lives than what happens in Washington, D.C. every four years.
+(After all, you or a loved one could be standing in front of that prosecutor one day.)
 Don’t let somebody else’s vote decide those races for you!

 So here’s how to do your part.

 1) Vote, whether in-person on Election Day or absentee.

 2) Make sure everyone in your family votes.

 3) Go say “hi” to your neighbor to the right of you, your neighbor to the left, and your neighbor across the street.
 Talk to your Farmington friends, and make sure they’re planning to vote as well — and that they know how important it is to take a stake our community’s future.